KHEngineering/RoboRio/controls/controls.md

 ##SoftWare OverView

-The FRC Software is required to be installed on a Windows 7 or 8 machine.
+The FRC Software Suite is required to be installed on a Windows 7 or 8 machine.
 All other platforms are unsupported.

 The Software Provides the Following Items:

 * Labview (For Labview Teams Only)
 * NI Max (For Labview Teams Only)
-* Driverstation (For all Teams)
+* 2015 Driverstation (For all Teams)
 * RoboRio USB Drivers (For all Teams)
 * RoboRio Imaging Tool (For all Teams)
 * Bridge Configuration Utility (For All Teams)
 * Latest Firmware and Image for RoboRio (For All Teams)
-* Installs mDNS resolver
+* Installs mDNS resolver (For All Teams)

 > Before Installing the software I recommend installing the full .net 4.0 from Microsoft directly, then running the FRC installation

+<br><br>

+> This does not include the development software for C++/Java teams, we will cover that next.

 --